jlb7328/IST256-Group4/README.md

   Was incredibly large and involved many many many different changes, including underlying code from everything.
 Server properly uses node.js and some middleware code to properly work its magic to deliver a seemless shopping experience (whew that took all week)

 Submission 6:
+  Finally started getting a grasp of the database integration and things (although slowly) started coming together and started having a rythem to them

+  Final Submit:
+    Not much was changed, just some bug fixes in functionality.
+Final video was submitted.
+Good Work.